Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Efficiency Bounds in Infinite Horizons

 \subsection{Efficiency Bounds in Time-Invariant Markov Decision Processes}

-{\blockedit Next, we consider the MDP model.
-For the efficiency bound computation, we focus on the transition sampling setting, where we observe $n$ draws from $p_{\pi_b}(\cj_{s_1})$.{ \newedit The MDP model in this setting, $\cm_3$, consists of the set of all distribution $p_{\pi_b}(\cj_{s_1})$ given by arbitrarily varying the initial, transition, reward, and behavior policy distributions, restricting the initial distribution $p^{(0)}_{\bpol}$ to be mutually absolutely continuous wrt the base measure and the reward, behavior policy, and transition distributions to be absolutely continuous wrt the base measure (\ie, to have densities).
-The former restriction ensures $w(s)$ exists without putting additional restrictions on the MDP itself.} The existence of $w(s)$ is the analogue of overlap for the MDP setting and is necessary for identifiability.
-As before, we define $\cm_{3,b}$ to be the model where $p_{\pi_b}^{(0)}$ and $\bpol$ are known and fixed.
+Next, we consider the MDP model.
+For the efficiency bound computation, we focus on the transition sampling setting, where we observe $n$ draws from $p_{\pi_b}(\cj_{s_1})$. {\neweditf We next formally define an MDP as a statistical model for our data. \begin{definition}[MDP models $\cm_3,\cm_{3,b}$] The MDP model, $\cm_3$, is given by all distributions $p_{\pi_b}(\cj_{s_1})$ on $(s,a,r,s')$ such that the distribution of $s'$ is independent of $r$ given $s,a$, the conditional distribution of each variable given the past is absolutely continuous wrt the respective base measure (so it has a density), and further the base measure is absolutely continuous wrt the distribution of $s$.
+As before, we define $\cm_{3,b}$ by fixing $p_{\pi_b}^{(0)}$ and $\bpol$ at their known value. \end{definition} The last restriction ensures $w(s)$ exists without putting additional restrictions on the MDP itself.
+The existence of $w(s)$ is the analogue of overlap for the MDP setting and is necessary for identifiability.
+Then, $\rho^{\epol}$ is a functional of $p_{\pi_b}(\cj_{s_1})$ given by $\E[w(s)\eta(s,a)r]$, that is, it is a well-defined map $\cm_3\to\Rl$.}

 \begin{theorem}[EB under MDP] The EIF in either of $\cm_{3}$ or $\cm_{3,b}$ is

 The efficiency bound in either model is therefore

 \end{theorem}